 where 2 view

 For those looking for their floral fill, South Africa most definitely delivers!
 There are a variety of locations to marvel upon our floral diversity and a few different time windows as to when to view!

 One of the most well-known areas is in and around the West Coast National Park.
 A favourite among travellers and locals due to the abundance of florals on display and the convenient distance from Cape Town; making it a totally viable day trip!
 Flowers aside, the West Coast National Park is a beauty on any day boasting dramatic coastal scenes, local wildlife, rolling hills and the azure blue waters of the Langebaan Lagoon - something out of a magazine!

-However, as a cherry on top, during the months of August and September, you can expect to see the vast plains burst into a kaleidoscope of colour as the wildflowers spring into bloom.
+However, during the months of August and September, you can expect to see the vast plains burst into a kaleidoscope of colour as the wildflowers spring into bloom.
 The Postberg section of the reserve is the most impressive and is only open during the flower months!
 It is well worth a trip, whether you're a nature enthusiast or wild-at-heart adventurer...